PhD, Partner at ARTIS Ventures and Co-PI for STEM to Market

 Innovation Development, Senior Manager

-PhD, AWIS Director of Research and Analysis and Principal Investigator/Project Lead for STEM to Market
+PhD, AWIS Chief Research Officer and Principal Investigator/Project Lead for STEM to Market

 Chairman and Co-founder, Geekwire.com; Chairman and Founder, PicMonkey; Founder, WeCount.org

 A successful serial entrepreneur and investor in many startups, Jonathan is Chairman and co-founder of Geekwire.com, one of the tech sector’s top news sites, Chairman and Founder of PicMonkey, the world’s most fun and popular photo-editor, and founder of WeCount.org, the first non-profit to apply smartphone technologies to help the homeless receive items critical to their survival on the streets.
 He also has the distinct honor of being the first person to sell 2 companies to Google.
 In 2016, Jonathan made headlines when he announced he would be the first technology investor to only invest in female-founded companies moving forward.
 This put Jonathan in the national spotlight and he became an honoree of various women-led organizations such as American Women In Science, Vital Voices, and the 2017 recipient of University of Washington’s “Man of Integrity” award.
 He has invested in many startups founded by women, such as Glamhive, GiftStarter, Runway2Street, Poppy, Scout, Vivify, and others.
 Jonathan recently handed over the CEO responsibilities of PicMonkey to a successor in order to dedicate himself to the mission of developing, identifying, and promoting more female representation and leadership in business.
-His new book, BETTER TOGETHER: 8 Ways Working with Women Leads to Extraordinary Products and Profits, will debut in Winter 2017.
+His new book, BETTER TOGETHER: 8 Ways Working with Women Leads to Extraordinary Products and Profits, made its debut in December 2017 and quickly made its way to the WSJ’s Best-Seller List.

 MS, JD, Founder of STLGip